ngladkikh/pkonfig/README.md

 )
 ```

-In this example we created `ChainMap` that looks for key until finds one in the given mappers sequence.
+In this example we created `Storage` that looks for key until finds one in the given mappers sequence.
 The first one source for configs is **test.env** file that might not exist and could be used for local development only.
 Environment variables are used as the second one config source.
 Dotenv file will be preferred source in this example.
 The last one source is **base_config.yaml** that should exist or `FileNotFoundError` exception raised.

-You can customize source order in this way or even create your own logic implementing
+You can customize source order in this way.
-`Mapper` protocol.

 ### Config